dell/csm-docs/content/v3/support/cert-csi/_index.md

         attr1: # volume attr for EphemeralVolumeSuite
         attr2: # volume attr for EphemeralVolumeSuite
     capacityTracking: # capacityTracking test requires the storage class to have volume binding mode as 'WaitForFirstConsumer'
-      driverNamespace: # namepsace where driver is installed
+      driverNamespace: # namespace where driver is installed
       pollInterval:    # duration to poll capacity (e.g., 2m)
 ```